intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 `api_key` | The key configures basic authentication for each client application. |

 ### Body parameters
-The request can be filtered to restrict query data to the product types, categories and subcategories specified in the `product-filter` parameter.
+The the `product-filter` parameter allows the request to be filtered to restrict query data to certain products only.

-The returned data will contain records for *any* of the supplied product specifiers.
+The returned data will contain records for *any* of the product types, categories and subcategories specified in the `product-filter` parameter.

 ---